-At the end of the course the student will be able to:

-- 1. Explain the basics of embedded systems and classify its applications - 2.
-Compare various types of memories, sensors and Input / Output devices. - 3.
-Summerize the embedded firmware for various applications. - 4.
-Interpret the characteristics of Real time operating Systems - 5.
-Illustrate the concepts of shared memory and task communications
+- 1. On completion of the course students will be able to - 2.
+Explain the basics of embedded systems and classify its applications - 3.
+Compare various types of memories, sensors and Input / Output devices. - 4.
+Summarize the embedded firmware for various applications. - 5.
+Interpret the characteristics of Real time operating Systems - 6.
+Illustrate the concepts of shared memory and task communications.